metjmart/JuliaMet/README.md

 using JuliaMet
 ```

-## Functions
+## Utility

+### center_finding.jl
+* Functions to determine the center of a tropical cyclone

+### cmaps.jl
+* Access and create ColorMaps in Julia

+### cyclone.jl
+* Functions to compute relevant quantities from tropical cyclone data

+### derivative.jl
+* Numerical methods for computing derivatives using finite differencing

+### integrate.jl
+* Numerical methods for integrating discretized data using the closed Newtown-Cotes formulae

+### nanstats.jl
+* Redefined statistical functions in Julia that handle the presence of NaNs

 ### nc_tools.jl
 * Extensive NetCDF data reading function (NetCDF writing function in progress)

-### derivative.jl
-* Functions to aid in numerical analyses (e.g., derivatives, means, etc.)

-### integrate.jl
-* Various integration methods for discretized data

 ### regrid.jl
-* Interpolate functions using the deprecated CoordInterpGrid.jl package

-### new_regrid.jl
-* Interpolate functions using the new Interpolations.jl package
+* Regridding functions using the Interpolations.jl package

-### cyclone.jl
+### samurai_obslocs.jl
-* Functions to calculate relevant quantities with tropical cyclone data
+* Determine the spatial location of data input into SAMURAI

 ### steady_frame.jl
 * Functions used to compute the most steady frame of reference given Doppler velocity observations

-### colormaps.jl
-* Access and create colorbars in Julia

-### samurai_obslocs.jl
-* Determine the spatial location of data input into SAMURAI
+Disclaimer: The functions included in JuliaMet have largely been tested by myself and therefore may contain bugs.
+Users are encouraged to examine the source code prior to using any function in JuliaMet.
+Please contribute if you find bugs, find a more efficient way of doing something, or if you have your own functions!
+Documentation coming soon.